About the Youth Endowment Fund

 Over the last few years, evidence suggests that growing numbers of children and young people have been affected by violent crime.
 More children have been found carrying knives and a growing number have been recorded as victims.
 We believe that each individual child is an important member of our community and society has a duty to protect them.

 The Youth Endowment Fund is a charity with a £200m endowment and a mission that matters.
 Founded by youth charity Impetus and its partners the Early Intervention Foundation and the Social Investment Business, we exist to prevent children and young people from getting caught up in violent crime.
-We do this by finding the very best ways to prevent youth violence, funding great initiatives and working to scale them up and spread great ideas.

 You are this sort of person: